 Android 11 may still be rolling out to many users, but it’s already time to start turning our attention toward Android 12.
 Google has just released the first Developer Preview of Android 12, it’s next-generation mobile operating system.

 Of course, as is usually the case with the first Developer Preview, tweaks are almost entirely under the hood and developer-focused.
 We’re not really going to go into those here.
 Instead, we’re going to dig into out some of the interface and visual tweaks that Google has made — because there are at least a few to get excited about.

 Google is likely to announce more about Android 12 at its yearly Google I/O developer conference, or whatever virtual event replaces it, which will coincide with the release of a proper Beta update to Android 12.
-In the meantime, here are all the Android 12 tweaks worth noting right now.
+In the meantime, here are all the

 The notification shade is set to get a lot of attention in Android 12, but while there are a few tweaks to it in the first Developer Preview, it’s not necessarily radically different just yet.
 We expect it to change a little more in future versions, but for now, there are a few minor tweaks to how notifications look.